II. Significant Accounting Policies followed by the Company

 (f) Cash & Cash Equivalents

-For the purpose of presentation in the statement of cash flows, cash and cash equivalents include cash and Cheque in hand, bank balances, demand deposits with banks and other short-term highly liquid investments with maturities of three months or less that are readily convertible to known amounts of cash & which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash on hand, Cheque in hand, demand deposits with banks, and other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and subject to an insignificant risk of changes in value.

 (g) Inventories